 The generalized linear models that were trained for each drug resistance phenotype do achieve the important goal of capturing a complex genotype-phenotype relationship, while also describing single-gene effects and genetic interactions.
 However, these models do not efficiently convey useful intuition about the system.
 Above, we manually reasoned that the observation of negative genetic interactions amongst a set of transporter genes suggests that each transporter is independently capable of drug efflux.
 Alternatively, manual application of classical epistasis analysis might lead us to conclude that the presence of one transporter can activate or repress another (either directly or indirectly).
 However, manually derived intuition from a complex system is laborious, error-prone, and potentially subjective.

 To more systematically derive intuitive models of the system from complex genotype-phenotype relationships, we developed a neural network model.
 We structured the neural network model (Methods, Fig 4A) to have three layers: 1) an input layer encoding the binary genotype (G) for each of the 16 targeted transporters; 2) a middle ‘hidden’ layer with values (A) that capture the activity of each of the 16 transporters; and 3) an output layer that quantitatively describes resistance (R) to each of 16 drugs.
 The links between input and hidden layers have (initially unknown) weights (I) that represent possible pairwise regulatory influence relationships between transporters (with positive weights for increased activity and negative weights for decreased activity).
 The links between the hidden and output layers have (also initially unknown) weights (E) that capture the extent to which each transporter can catalyze the efflux (or otherwise reduce the intracellular activity) of each drug.
 Using our complete set of drug resistance phenotypes for each genotype as training data, we learned the network weights using back-propagation with stochastic gradient descent (Methods).
 The cost function that was used to optimize network weights contained a penalty which acts to limit the number of non-zero weights, and has the effect of favoring more parsimonious models (Methods, Fig. S8A).
-After the learning procedure, parsimonious models were further favored by setting non-zero weights to zero if doing so did not cause a significant difference in model predictions (Methods).
+After the learning procedure, parsimonious models were further favored by setting non-zero weights to zero if they were not confidently reproduced between runs, or if doing so did not cause a significant difference in model predictions (Methods).
 Training this model on an input dataset of 97,392 training examples (6,087 unique genotypes × 16 drugs), we learned an interpretable neural network with only 68 non-zero fitted parameters.

 Despite its relatively parsimonious nature, the resulting neural network model largely recapitulated the input data (r = 0.96, Fig. 4C).
 Over-fitted models may exaggerate performance when tested using data that was also used in training.
 Therefore, we also assessed the model on data from one mating type and testing it on the other.
 We found similar performance when the model was tested with data that had not been used in training (r = 0.95 when using either mating type a or α as training, Fig S8B).
 Training using each of these two independent biological replicate datasets also yielded strong agreement in the parameter values (r = 0.98, Fig S8C), suggesting that model parameters were robustly determined.